 Another important point which Paul makes in these verses is that Christ gave Himself “according to the will of our God” (1:4).
 In other words, Christ did not die to pacify God and to convince the Father to accept us.
 His death for us was God’s will.

 1:1 Paul, an apostle (not sent from men nor through the agency of man, but through Jesus Christ and God the Father, who raised Him from the dead), 1:2 and all the brethren who are with me, To the churches of Galatia:

 1:3 Grace to you and peace from God our Father and the Lord Jesus Christ, 1:4 who gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father, 1:5 to whom be the glory forevermore.
 Amen.

 Paul was given a message that differed greatly from the average Christian understanding of his day.
-Through supernatural revelations (1:11-12) he was given a message that would change Christian thought.
-We have become very used to his teachings, but in those days Paul was extremely controversial.
+Through supernatural revelations (1:11-12), he was given a message that would change Christian thought.
+Today, we have become used to his teachings, but in his day, Paul’s teachings were extremely controversial.

-Grace (1:3) is God’s good will and work toward us.
-By definition we do not deserve grace.
+Grace (1:3) is God’s goodwill and work toward us.
+By definition, we do not deserve grace.
 Grace is what God gives even though we do not deserve it.

-“The Lord Jesus Christ … gave Himself“ willingly (1:3-4) by becoming a human being and by even allowing people to kill Him.
-This act of grace forms the basis of our salvation: “so that He might rescue us from this present evil age”.
-Because of what Christ did we may have “eternal life” (6:8).
-This was His plan from eternal ages.
-If He did not give Himself, this life would have been all that we may have.
+“The Lord Jesus Christ … gave Himself“ willingly (1:3-4), firstly by becoming a human being (Phil.
+2) and by even allowing people to kill Him.
+This act of grace is the basis of our salvation: “so that He might rescue us from this present evil age.”
+Because of what Christ did, we may have “eternal life” (6:8).
+This was God’s plan from eternal ages.
+If He did not give Himself, this present life would have been all that we may have.